adamstrawson/adamstrawson.github.com/_posts/2014-07-12-office-network-overfaul.md

 ![Rack Before](http://08b00f2c4f064c98329c-57bbaadb49146f0ad4c2f3b5b1587005.r9.cf3.rackcdn.com/pre-rack.jpg =350x)

+<small>The cardboard at the bottom of the rack was our Fibre Protection Device&copy;.</small>

 ### New Setup

 So, knowing what we needed to resolve, we decided to go with the following hardware: